thisisdajaaa/thisisdajaaa/README.md

 ### Hi there 👋

-I am a React/Typescript developer from the Philippines.
-Flag: Philippines on Apple iOS 14.2
+I am a React/Typescript developer from the Philippines. 🇵🇭

 - 🔭 I’m currently working on a GraphQL, Typescript, React.js and Express.js clone of reddit.
 - 🌱 I’m currently learning GraphQL, React Native and trying to strengthen my CSS skills.